-Recruitment transparency provides a vital hiring insight for potential candidates.
-Sharing information freely provides valuable transparency between candidate and employer.
+Recruitment transparency provides vital hiring insight for potential candidates.
+Sharing information freely provides valuable transparency between candidates and employers.
 The clued-up candidate wants to know the full ins and out of the recruitment process.
 At the quick click of a button, they can access online information regarding their potential employer to help make informed hiring decisions.
 Whilst also learning more about the employer’s brand, culture, values and overall working environment.

 A lack of recruitment transparency can quickly promote mistrust.
 Leading to a potential future increase in candidate dropout, negative candidate experience and brand perception.
 All of which can quickly propel the spread of negative information online, via online reviews and social media.

 Before applying for a job, candidates will consider:

 Is this an employer they would like to work for?